TeamDman/Personality-Prediction-for-Conversation-Agents/README.md

-This is the project page of our paper "Predicting Personality Traits using Textual, Acoustic, and Behavioral Cues in Fully-Duplex Speech Dialogs".
+This is the project page of our paper "PersonaTAB: Predicting Personality Traits using Textual, Acoustic, and Behavioral Cues in Fully-Duplex Speech Dialogs".

 <p align="center">
 <img src="https://github.com/shinshoji01/Personality-Prediction-for-Conversation-Agents/blob/main/images/title.png" width="900">